 The first few hours in a new location can be hectic.
 Slow down, ask questions and settle in.
 Your journey has just begun!

 Before you leave, make sure you know the plan for getting picked up at the airport or finding your way to your housing.
 Additionally, investigate options for using your cell phone service and data while traveling.
 Depending on the phone service, you may be able to use your phone without charge or for a fee.
-Talk to your phone company to know the options available to you.
+Talk to your provider before departure to explore the options available to you.

 - Getting to Your Housing (Meeting Spot)

 Before leaving the airport, make sure you have all your belongings.
-Whether you are being met at the airport by staff or faculty in your program at a prearranged meeting spot or you need to get to your housing on your own, have a plan for where you need to go before you arrive.
+Whether you are being met at the airport by staff or faculty in your program at a prearranged meeting spot or you need to get to your housing on your own, have a plan before you arrive.

 If you are delayed, be sure to contact the staff or faculty who has arranged the pickup.
 If you cannot find the meeting location, you can do a few things: